rodrigocso/springboot-groceries-api/readme.md

 You can **Purchase** an **Item** at a **Store**.
 An **Item** is how you package a **Product** to be sold.
 A **Product** may or may not have an associated **Brand**.

-Future features may include:
-* Possibility to create a shopping list (with price ranges, subtotal estimation etc.)
-* Add categories to products to allocate grocery expenses

 ### Highlights ###
 This project showcases the usage of:
 * JPA Repositories with Hibernate
     * A custom repository extending the generated one
-    * Criteria API is used with a simple `INNER JOIN`
+    * JPA Criteria API is used with multiple joins
     * JPA Static Metamodel Generator (`get("field")` is not type safe)
 * H2 in memory database for automated tests
 * MariaDB as the data source